Mollydayne/holberton-printf/README.md

 # Acknowledgements

 This project was developed as part of an educational program with Holberton school  to strengthen low-level programming skills.
-It adheres to strict constraints such as limited use of standard library functions and careful memory management.
+It adheres to strict constraints such as limited use of standard library functions.

 # Authors

 🌸 Clarisse Perez 🌸

 Karim Habouchi